News from Disneyland Paris and The Walt Disney Company

 How do you think Disneyland Paris could improve it’s meal choices?

 I think they are already improving.
 In many restaurants you have at least one vegetarian option and with the rumoured Dole Whip coming from America they add a vegan snack too.

 But while they are getting greener with many different projects like “Villages Nature” and promoting their efforts for being more environmental friendly they move way to slow in the matter of food.
 I wish they would add a vegan or at least a second vegetarian option to all menus.

 A vegetarian restaurant in Disney Village would be great!
 More and more people become veggies or simply don’t want to eat meat/fish/dairy/eggs every day.
-So, after adding McDonald’s, Earl of Sandwich and Starbucks to Disney Village they should think about something like “Veggie Grill
+So, after adding McDonald’s, Earl of Sandwich and Starbucks to Disney Village they should think about something like “Veggie Grill” from the USA.

-Thank you for agreeing to be interviewed Arno, is there anything else you would like to discuss?
+Thank you for agreeing to be interviewed @VeggieAtDLP, is there anything else you would like to discuss?

 For me being a veggie also means not supporting zoos, circuses and every kind of entertainment which includes animals.
 This also includes the “Buffalo Bill’s Wild West Show” and the “Horse Drawn Streetcars” on Main Street U.S.A.

 Don’t get me wrong, I understand the fascination of those spectacles and really enjoyed Buffalo Bill’s so many times you wouldn’t believe, but nowadays this kind of entertainment isn’t appropriate any more.
 Disney really is the king of entertainment and don’t need to use buffaloes, horses and reindeer to entertain guests.
 The life of all these animals is not magical after all.
 They don’t live at “the happiest place on earth”.